 • 2020 January 29:- Evenflo Recalls Pillo Portable Napper bassinets inclined Sleepers

-• Infant fatalities have been reported with other manufacturers’ inclined sleep products after the infants rolled from their back to their stomach or side or under other circumstances.
+• Infant fatalities have been reported with other manufacturers’ inclined sleep products after the infants rolled from their back to their stomach or side or under different circumstances.

 • 2020 January 29:- Swaddleme By Your Bed Sleeper inclined sleeper